SpitfireGG/learning-Nix-programming/README.md

 # 🐧 Learn Nix Programming Through Practice

-*A comprehensive, beginner-friendly guide to learning the Nix language  form the ground up - because functional packaging should be fun!*
+*A comprehensive, beginner-friendly guide to learning the Nix language  form the ground up down to last details *

 <div align="center">